zuozhenggh/learning-library/data-management-library/database/auto-partitioning/README.md

-# Oracle Database Auto Partitioning Github
+# Oracle Database Auto Partitioning GitHub

 Automatic partitioning in Autonomous Database analyzes the application workload and automatically applies partitioning to tables and their indexes to improve performance or to allow better management of large tables.